jtguggedal/fw-nrfconnect-nrf/applications/asset_tracker_v2/doc/data_module.rst

 Requested data types
 ====================

-The data module maintains a list of requested data types that is updated every time a sample request of type :c:enum:`APP_EVT_DATA_GET` is sent from the :ref:`asset_tracker_v2_app_module`.
+The data module maintains a list of requested data types that is updated every time a sample request of type :c:enum:`APP_MSG_DATA_GET` is sent from the :ref:`asset_tracker_v2_app_module`.
-When all the data types present in the list is received by the module, the event :c:enum:`DATA_EVT_DATA_READY` is sent out.
+When all the data types present in the list is received by the module, the event :c:enum:`DATA_MSG_DATA_READY` is sent out.
 This event signifies that all data has been gathered for a sample request.
 The available data can now be encoded and sent to the cloud.
-The :c:enum:`APP_EVT_DATA_GET` event also carries a sample timeout.
+The :c:enum:`APP_MSG_DATA_GET` event also carries a sample timeout.
-This timeout is used by the data module to trigger a :c:enum:`DATA_EVT_DATA_READY` event, even if not all types in the requested list have been received.
+This timeout is used by the data module to trigger a :c:enum:`DATA_MSG_DATA_READY` event, even if not all types in the requested list have been received.
 This acts as a fail-safe in case some modules do not manage to sample the requested data in time.
 For example, it is not always possible to acquire a GNSS fix.